Stephanie Coughlan

 The Honourable Society of King’s Inns Advanced Diploma in Social Media Law & Media Law

-National University of Ireland, Galway (BA Legal Science and Economics) (LLB)
+University of Galway (BA Legal Science and Economics) (LLB)

 Professional